 - Outdoor seating area for relaxing both by the pool terrace and the first-floor veranda.

 About the area:

-The village of Amnatos has a unique position on a hill with panoramic views of Rethymno as well as a lush vegetation that has fascinated people since antiquity.
+The village of Amnatos has a unique position on a hill with panoramic views of Rethymno as well as lush vegetation that has fascinated people since antiquity.
 This is evidenced by the finding of an inscription referring to the name "Amn", as well as the hypothesis of some researchers that in this area there should be an ancient city called Tripod.
-Undoubtedly, the village peaked during the Venetian domination, when it was referred to as Amnato.
+Undoubtedly, the village peaked during the Venetian domination, when it was referred to as Amnatos.

 This is testified by the fortress-type urban fabric as well as the unique Venetian buildings with the Sanguinazzo mansion.
 In the triangular doorway of this great house was the family's coat of arms, the eagle and the epigram: Initium sapientiae timor Domini (= Authority of Sophia fear of the Lord).
 Later, during the Ottoman domination, the village was inhabited by Ottomans, who must have built a mosque with a minaret, as Pashley describes in his descriptions.
 Since the same time, ruins of a Turkish tower have been identified outside the village.
-In recent years he hosted the famous "Arkadi School", where the Monks of the Holy Monastery were attending.
+In recent years he hosted the famous "Arkadi School", where the Monks of the Holy Monastery attended.

-The road to the village of Amnatos is a tour of the flora and fauna of Crete as you pass through a lush landscape with ravines full of oaks, oaks, cypresses, olive trees, carob trees and vegetable gardens.
-For the fanatics of the species there are entire slopes wooded with fragrant shrubs, myrtles, laurels, thorns, oregano and sage.
+The road to the village of Amnatos is a tour of the flora and fauna of Crete as you pass through a lush landscape with ravines full of oaks, cypresses, olive trees, carob trees and vegetable gardens.
+For the fanatics of the kind, there are entire slopes wooded with fragrant shrubs, myrtles, laurels, thorns, oregano and sage.